p-chhabra/TravelElite/README.md

 ## Backend
 - The backend of this web app is built using RESTFUL API design with the help of NodeJS and ExpressJS.
 - The primary Database used in this web app is MongoDB along with the mongoose library.
 - Some third party packages like 'multer', 'bcryptjs' etc. have been used to store files and encrypt user passwords.

+## Hosting
+- Both frontend and backend are hosted as a combined app in the AWS EC2 cluster.
+- You can visit the website here - http://15.206.146.73/

 ## PREVIEW
 ### Sign Up Page